-Public campaigns that engage and educate local communities on plastic waste impacts can support community action and intervention.
+Public awareness campaigns that engage and educate local communities on plastic waste can spur community action and affect consumer choices.

 TARGET USERS: Individuals, Businesses, Industry, Government

 KEY CONSIDERATIONS: The aim is to increase public understanding and shape community perceptions on the dangers of plastic pollution and available solutions, thereby empowering more people and organizations to take action.

 Everyday, plastic waste negatively impacts the ecosystem, habitats, human health and sustainable development across the world.
 Despite the vast scale of the problem, the general public and other important stakeholders have not been adequately engaged and educated on how they can become part of the solution.